phpbench/phpbench/docs/writing-benchmarks.rst

         // ...
     }

-The group can then be targetted using the command line interface.
+The group can then be targeted using the command line interface.

-Skiping Subjects
+Skipping Subjects
 -----------------

 You can skip subjects by using the ``@Skip`` annotation: